 You will also receive notifications when someone tags you in a photo.
 You can view all of the photos you’ve been tagged in, on your Instagram profile.

-Editor’s Note: This post was originally published in March 2014 and has been updated for relevancy and accuracy.
+Editor’s Note: This post has been updated for relevancy and accuracy.

-The post 10 Things You Need to Do When Getting Started on Instagram appeared first on Constant Contact Blogs.
+The post 10 Things You Need to Do When Getting Started on Instagram appeared first on Constant Contact.